A High School Teacher Is Being Investigated For Allegedly Accusing An "Ethnic" Of Stealing A Computer Mouse

 Kay said there was a protocol in place to deal with employees, but did not elaborate on what actions could be taken.

-Brittny Taylor, a senior in Pickering High School, told BuzzFeed News that she saw the message on the whiteboard when she walked into Perez's class on Thursday morning.
+Brittny Taylor, a senior in Pickering High School, told BuzzFeed News that she saw the message on the whiteboard when she walked into Perez's class Thursday morning.

 She said that Perez himself did not know who had stolen the mouse but that he thought his message was funny.